-Our management, under the supervision of our principal executive officer and principal financial officer, previously adopted and has been implementing a plan to remediate the material weakness and continues to take steps that we believe will address the underlying causes of the material weakness.
-Those actions primarily include hiring additional accounting and finance personnel with technical accounting and financial reporting experience and enhancing our internal review procedures during the financial statement close process.
-During the preparation of this Quarterly Report on Form 10-Q, our management implemented certain additional substantive and analytical review procedures intended to ensure that information required to be disclosed by us in our periodic reports is recorded, processed, summarized, and reported within the time periods specified in the SEC's rules and forms.
+Our management, under the supervision of our principal executive officer and principal financial officer, previously adopted and have continued implementing a plan to remediate the material weaknesses.
+In relation to the previously disclosed material weakness respecting the preparation of financial statements, those actions primarily include hiring additional accounting and finance personnel with appropriate technical accounting and financial reporting experience, such as our new Chief Financial Officer who joined in September 2022, and enhancing our internal review procedures during the financial statement close process.
+In relation to the material weakness over debt covenant compliance and monitoring controls, remedial actions have been implemented and continue to be enhanced which include increasing management oversight, increasing training and understanding of personnel involved in covenant obligation compliance, and improving the compliance, monitoring, documentation and reporting processes.